deepak-sharma-ta/mle-training/README.md

  - We prepare and clean the data.
 We check and impute for missing values.
  - Features are generated and the variables are checked for correlation.
  - Multiple sampling techinuqies are evaluated.
 The data set is split into train and test.
  - All the above said modelling techniques are tried and evaluated.
-The final metric used to evaluate is mean squared error.
+The final metric used to evaluate is (root) mean squared error, MAE.

 ## To excute the script
 -> conda env create -f linux_cpu_py310.yml <br>